mohitjain/mohitjain/_posts/2013-04-09-how-to-pull-push-from-multiple-git-repositories.markdown

 {% endhighlight %}

-Now to push it on heroku, you do
+Now to push it on Heroku, you do

 {% highlight ruby %}